22nd April 2025

 Equality Now collaborated with NIHOL Initiative’s Development and Supporting Centre, Social Welfare and Education Center White Sail, Public Unity Yuksak Salohiyat, Women’s and Youth Center Tumaris of Navoi region, NGO Sogdiana of Navoi region, Civic Initiatives Support Center of Karakalpak regional branch, Kibray district society of women with disabilities Opa-singillar, Centre for Scientific, Social and Humanitarian Initiatives Oila, NGO Istiqbolli Avlod to produce this information for the UN Committee on Economic, Social and Cultural Rights, ahead of its review of the follow-up report of Uzbekistan in February 2025.

 The submission details persistent issues in Uzbekistan concerning gender-based violence against women and girls, specifically regarding sexual violence, child and forced marriage, and human trafficking.
 It highlights legal and procedural shortcomings that hinder survivors’ access to justice and calls for reforms to align national laws with international human rights standards.
-Despite some legislative progress, the report emphasizes the need for stronger laws, improved enforcement, enhanced data collection, and greater support services for victims.
+Despite some legislative progress, the report emphasises the need for stronger laws, improved enforcement, enhanced data collection, and greater support services for victims.

 What’s included in the submission?